tanzquotient/website/docs/dev/setup.md

 	pip install -r requirements.txt

-*Change of version in `requirements.txt` from jdcal==1.0 zu jdcal==1.0.1 required for success!*

-This automatically download and install all required packages.
+This will automatically download and install all required packages.
+The next step is executing `python manage.py migrate`, but there are some preparation needed.
+First, you will need to

+	Create the folder <project home>/log
+	Withing that new folder, create a new empty file django.log

+...

 ### Initial Configuration